 So they aren’t the cheapest VPN on the market – if you’re looking for a bargain check out my guide to Surfshark’s pricing and plans.
 Their month-to-month cost is a little steep, but if you’re looking to save in the long run, they’re tough to beat.

 That said, though, we’re really talking about nickels and dimes if that’s the concern.
-In my experience, NordVPN’s prices are more than reasonable for the level of service you’re going to be getting.
+In my experience, NordVPN’s prices are more than reasonable for the level of service you get.
+What’s more, they’re currently running a deal where if you’re not completely satisfied after 30 days, you’ll get your money back in full.
+So there’s really no reason to not give them a shot.

 Speaking of service — what exactly are you getting for your hard-earned money?
 Let’s run through that real quick.
 Obviously, we’ll dig deeper into these features in a bit, but for quick reference NordVPN includes: